scottdgaines/tic-tac-thrones/README.md

 The fate of Westeros is at stake as two opposing dynasties battle for the claim to the Iron Throne.
 Who will win?

 This version of Tic-Tac-Toe was designed and built by Scott Gaines from a spec provided by the Turing School of Software and Design.
-It's architecture includes:
+It's architecture consists of:
 * README.md
 * index.html
 * styles.css